hgaaditya/rpi_homeserver/README.md

 PS: Again this is not a how to do it best,or the most this, most that.
 This guide doesn't claim to be anything but a guide just to help you get things up and running if you haven't played with similar stuff before.

 Once you cross this initial barrier.
-You should be pretty acquainted with the Rpi-Docker system.
+You should be pretty acquainted with the Rpi-Docker ecosystem.
 Now you can go ahead and tinker further into things like:
 	- Securing the whole setup, and even securing services individually and enabling https etc.
 	- Implementing performace enhancements like a RAMdisk for the media server for faster trasncoding.

 This are just my `to-do` things .
 But the possibilities are endless.
 You can integrate home automation extremely easily if you have smart devices already setup as well.

+Any advices for improvement/corrections are welcome!